 Pistachios are the go-to bite-sized snack for most consumers who are looking for a light, nutritious snack in between meals.
 And why not, as these sweet-flavored nuts contain antioxidant properties, high levels of protein and fiber content, aid in the effective management of your weight, help lower cholesterol and blood sugar levels, and more.

-Where did the
+Where did the pistachio originate from?

 The pistachio tree has its roots in Iran, Afghanistan and parts of Central Asia, with evidence showing its seeds, accepted as a nut in the culinary sense, were a common food item as early as 6750 BCE (Ireco, Jul 2006).